yushiangfu/study-notes/02-memory.md

 Memblock allocator is the temporary memory management handling the add and reserve of memory blocks during boot time.
 First, in DTS/DTB, we specify the target memory region that we want the kernel to help manage and the kernel parses that config and passes to the memblock module.
-Then we reserve a few regions occupied by DTB, kernel, initramfs, and initial page table in case they got allocated for other purposes by accident.
+Then we reserve a few areas occupied by DTB, kernel, initramfs, and initial page table in case they got allocated for other purposes by accident.
 DTS/DTB also specified many ranges that needed to be added or reserved in the memblock allocator.
-Lastly, the kernel reserves an area for DMA/CMA, and then the allocator is good to go with these major regions saved in its static data structure.
+Lastly, the kernel reserves an area for DMA/CMA, and then the allocator is good to go with these significant regions saved in its static data structure.

 ```
               +-----add------+